 Authorization codes are issued to individuals only.
 Individuals are responsible for all calls made with their code, so it is not recommended that you share your code.
 There are some authorization codes issued to Directors or Managers which are designated for student use.

-If an employee suspects that someone else has found or been using their authorization code, they should contact Telephone Services immediately to have it shut off and have new one issued to them.
+If an employee is unsure of where their authorization code is, they should contact Telephone Services immediately to have it shut off and have a new one issued to them.
 If the authorization code is lost but it is not suspected that someone else may find and use it, Telephone Services can reprint and deliver a confidential packet with the employee's same authorization code.

-If an employee forgets their authorization code, but does not suspect that someone else has or will find it, Telephone Services can reprint it and deliver a confidential packet with the employee's same authorization code to them.
+If an employee forgets their authorization code, but does not suspect that someone else has or will find it, Telephone Services can reprint it and deliver a confidential packet with the employee's same authorization code.
 An employee can also choose to pick it up in Telephone Services and should be prepared to show their ID.